matteeyah/respondo/docs/tickets.md

 ### Searching by content

 You can search tickets based on their content.
-Enter the search query then press the Search button.
+Enter the search query to filter by content, e.g. `content:Respondo is awesome` then press the Search button.

 ### Searching by author name

 You can search tickets based on the author name.
-Enter the search query then press the Search button.
+Enter the search query to filter by author name, e.g. `author:matteeyah` then press the Search button.

 ### Filtering by status

 You can filter tickets based on ther status.
-Click the "Open Tickets" or "Solved Tickets" button to filter tickets.
+Click the "Open Tickets" or "Solved Tickets" button.

+### Filtering tickets assigned to you

+You can filter tickets that are assigned to you.
+Click the "Assigned to me" button.

+### Filtering tickets with a tag

+You can filter tickets that have a specific tag by clicking the tag name on any ticket.

 ## Responding to tickets